linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 # Extract the username (used as token) from SSH session
 USER=$(whoami)

-# Query MongoDB Atlas to check if the token is verified
+# Fetch the token associated with the user from MongoDB Atlas
 TOKEN_STATUS=$(mongo --quiet --eval "db = connect('$MONGO_URI'); db.$MONGO_COLLECTION.findOne({ token: '$USER' })")

 # Parse the verification status from the MongoDB result